ianmcpeek/Pinterested/README.md

 ```

 ### Installing
+Go to http://installrails.com/steps/choose_os and install rails on your system

 A step by step series of examples that tell you have to get a development env running